 Let’s begin with the smaller engine of the two, the Chevy 5.3L EcoTec3 V8.

-If you would rather consume this content via a video, check out our 5.3 vs 6.2 EcoTec3 video below or on YouTube:
+If you would rather consume this content via a video, check out our 5.3 vs 6.2 EcoTec3 video below:

 Chevy 5.3L EcoTec3 Engine